strogiyotec/WanShiTong/Java/Volatile.md

 Here when we read **this.vol** we read it from memory and we read both non volatile variables from memory as well

 ### Reordering
 A read from volatile variable will happen before any subsequent non volatile reads.
 It meams that when we read from **this.vol** then all reads belove can't be reordered to happen before volatile read.
-So this reordering in invalid
+So this reordering is invalid
 ```
 int nonVol1 = this.nonVol1;
 int vol = this.vol;